vmware-tanzu/cartographer/rfc/rfc-0018-workload-report-artifact-tree.md

 ## Summary

 Workload/Deliverable status should report the artifacts currently exposed by the resources of the Supply Chain/Delivery.
-Those artifacts should the values exposed, as well as the resources from which that value has been read.
+Those artifacts should report the values exposed, as well as the resources from which that value has been read.

 ## Motivation